Cotilting with balanced big Cohen-Macaulay modules: Introduction

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-I am grateful to Mike Prest for his comments and feedback on drafts of this work and Tsutomu Nakamura for his helpful comments.
-This research was funded by the University of Manchester.
+I am grateful to Mike Prest for his feedback on drafts of this work, and to Tsutomu Nakamura for comments on a previous version.
+I would also like to thank the referee for their helpful comments, suggestions and improvements.
+This research was carried out at the University of Manchester, and Univerzita Karlova under the grant 20-02760Y.